If exploring caves is your idea of fun, Indiana Caverns should be on your list of destinations!

 For instance, if it’s too cold or raining then the Bat Chaser won’t be operating.
 Similarly, the underground spelunking adventure will be postponed if it is raining or has rained recently since that can mean some parts of the caves are filled with water.

 The cave is 56 degrees year-round so not too bad, but you’ll want to take a jacket just in case.
 It can get a bit chilly during the boat ride, especially.
 You don’t need to wear trainers or boots for the main tour and generally, any comfortable flat shoes will do fine.
 Leave the flip flops at home though.

 The staff and guides at the Indiana Caverns are all very helpful and friendly.
-As is always the case with tourist attractions, you’ll have to deal with the other visitors and it’s best to try and go in the morning when there are generally fewer people.
+As is the case with tourist attractions, you’ll have to deal with the other visitors and it’s best to try and come early when there are generally fewer people.